lithops-cloud/lithops/runtime/kubernetes_rabbitmq/README.md

-# Lithops runtime for Kubernetes v2
+# Lithops runtime for Kubernetes RabbitMQ

 The runtime is the place where the functions are executed.
 In Kubernetes, runtimes are based on docker images.